 My rating: 3 stars

-The Children Act by Ian McEwan is a short novel, around 220 pages, which not only conveys a fictional story but also portraits the work performed by a leading High Court judge.
+The Children Act by Ian McEwan is a short novel, around 220 pages, which not only conveys a fictional story, but also portrays the work performed by a leading High Court judge.
 For people who have a strong interest in the legal world and system, this may be quite an attention-grabbing book.
-However, I found the number of legal cases mentioned, which were not directly related with the plot, to slow down the development of the story being told.
+However, I found the number of legal cases mentioned, which are not directly related to the plot, to slow down the development of the story being told.

-Both what is happening in her personal and professional life have an impact on the development of the plot and on how the story unfolds.
+What is happening in both her personal and professional life has an impact on the development of the plot and on how the story unfolds.
 So, these two strands are successfully intertwined.